Codey and Speeches

 Codey is feeling extra motivated today (because it is the CodeNection Final day!) and wants to give motivational speeches!
 Codey has found n of its friends, lined up from left to right.
 Codey plans to deliver speeches starting from the leftmost friend and moving to the rightmost friend.
 For each friend, Codey can choose whether to deliver a speech or skip them.

-Giving a speech to friend i will result in receiving a feedback score of aia_i.
-The score aia_i can be negative because some friends might find Codey's speech boring!
+Giving a speech to friend i will result in receiving a feedback score of ai.
+The score ai can be negative because some friends might find Codey's speech boring!

 Codey wants to give as many speeches as possible and stay motivated at the same time.
 This means that the total feedback score from the speeches delivered at any point must remain greater than or equal to 0.